-Find out more about residence permits in the Netherlands in our full guide on Dutch visas and permits.
+Find out more about residence permits in the Netherlands in our full guide to Dutch visas.

 How to get an apostille stamp

-You can get your documents – a birth, marriage or civil partnership certificate, bank statement, etc. – legalized with an ‘Apostille’ (pronounced ‘a-poss-teel’) certificate or stamp.
+You can get your documents – a birth, marriage or civil partnership certificate, bank statement, etc. – legalized with an Apostille certificate or stamp.
 This stamp means your documents will be recognized as authentic in a whole host of countries.